Hellums History, Family Crest & Coats of Arms

 Early History of the Hellums family

 This web page shows only a small excerpt of our Hellums research.
 Another 94 words (7 lines of text) covering the years 1180 and 1500 are included under the topic Early Hellums History in all our PDF Extended History products and printed products wherever possible.

 Hellums Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hellums has appeared include Helme, Helm, Helms and others.

 Early Notables of the Hellums family (pre 1700)

 More information is included under the topic Early Hellums Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hellums family to the New World and Oceana
+Migration of the Hellums family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
-An examination of early immigration records and passenger ship lists revealed that people bearing the name Hellums arrived in North America very early: Peter Helm, his wife, and six sons and one daughter who arrived in 1709 in New England; Daniel Helm arrived in New England
+An examination of early immigration records and passenger ship lists revealed that people bearing the name Hellums arrived in North America very early: Peter Helm, his wife, and six sons and one daughter who arrived in 1709 in New England; Daniel Helm arrived in New England in 1768.